icons8/lunacy-docs/docs/man/help.md

 #### Drawing a Square

-If you need a square, choose the Rectangle tool and hold shift while drawing.
+If you need a square, choose the Rectangle tool and hold `Shift` while drawing.